rrnwick/challenge-interior-consultant/README.md

 <h1 align="center">Challenge - Interior Consultant</h1>

-==NOTE==: As of 2025 the devchallenges.io links no longer work as they have removed or altered the content on the site.
+**NOTE**: As of 2025 the devchallenges.io links no longer work as they have removed or altered the content on the site.
 My solution preview still works.

 <div align="center">
    Solution for a challenge from  <a href="http://devchallenges.io" target="_blank">Devchallenges.io</a>.